Kairotic/mistakes/dyadic.md

 ~~~~

 Here is a handy function for turning integers into multitudes, which
-first defines the conversion from `2`, and then the general case based
+first defines the conversion from `2`, and then the general case,
-upon that.
+based upon that.

 ~~~~{.haskell .colourtex}
 fromInt 2 = Pair Unit Unit